locus-taxy/google-map-react/README.md

 * Older browsers (http://caniuse.com/#feat=promises) will need a ES6 Promise polyfill in order to work.

+## To Do
+* Prepare script configured in package.json is not preparing the dist files in production build.
+Hence, we have pushed the dist folder as a workaround.
+We need to figure out how to automate the building of dist folder.

 ## !!!
 We are looking for contributors
 We're actively looking for contributors, please send a message to the Owner or any of the Collaborators.